llee454/hornet-website/modules/menu/Readme.md

   for (var i = 0; i < this.parent.children.length; i ++) {
     if (this.parent.children [i].id === this.id) { return i; }
   }

+  /*
+    If the menu_Element instance is not found, throw a strict error and return null
+  */
   strictError (new Error ('[menu][menu_Element.getIndex] Error: the "' + this.id + '" menu element references a parent ("' + this.parent.id + '") that does not list "' + this.id + '" as a child.'));
   return null;
 }

 /*
+  Accepts no arguments and returns a boolean representing whether or not the menu_Element instance is the first child of its parent.
 */
 menu_Element.prototype.isFirstChild = function () {
   return this.parent && this.parent.getFirstChild ().id === this.id;
 }

 /*
+  Accepts no arguments and returns a boolean representing whether or not the menu_Element instance is the last child of its parent.
 */
 menu_Element.prototype.isLastChild = function () {
   return this.parent && this.parent.getLastChild ().id === this.id;
 }

 /*
+  Accepts no arguments and returns a menu_Element instance representing the next sibling of the object, if it exists.
 */
 menu_Element.prototype.getNextSibling = function () {
-  if (!this.parent) { return null; }
+  // Return null if no parent exists if (!this.parent) { return null; }

   var i = this.getIndex () + 1;

-  return this.parent.children.length > i ? this.parent.children [i] : null;
+  // Return null if no next sibling exists return this.parent.children.length > i ? this.parent.children [i] : null;
 }

 /*
+  Accepts no arguments and returns a menu_Element instance representing the previous sibling of the object.
 */
 menu_Element.prototype.getPreviousSibling = function () {
-  if (!this.parent) { return null; }
+  // Return null if no parent exists if (!this.parent) { return null; }

   var i = this.getIndex () - 1;
-  return i >= 0 ? this.parent.children [i] : null;
+  // Return null if no previous sibling exists return i >= 0 ? this.parent.children [i] : null;
 }

 /*
+  Accepts no arguments.
+Returns the next menu_Element if it exists, and null if not.
 */
 menu_Element.prototype.getNext = function () {

-  if (!this.parent) { return null; }
+  // I. If the object has no parent, return null if (!this.parent) { return null; }

-  var successor = this.getNextSibling ();
+  // II.
+If no next sibling, return its parent var successor = this.getNextSibling ();
   if (!successor) { return this.parent; }

+  /*
+    III.
+If next item is a menu_Node with children, return the first child of menu_Node
+  */
   while (successor instanceof menu_Node && successor.children.length > 0) {
     successor = successor.getFirstChild ();
   }

-  return successor;
+  // IV.
+Otherwise return next sibling return successor;
 }

 /*
+  Accepts no arguments.
+Returns the preceding menu_Element if it exists, and null if not.
 */
 menu_Element.prototype.getPrevious = function () {
+  /*
+    I. If the object is a menu_Node and has children, return its last child
+  */
   if (this instanceof menu_Node && this.children.length > 0) {
     return this.getLastChild ();
   }

-  if (!this.parent) { return null; }
+  // II.
+If it has no parent, return null if (!this.parent) { return null; }

+  /*
+    III.
+Recurse up the tree until it finds first ancestor of this element with a previous sibling, and returns that sibling.
+  */
   var element = this;
   while (element.isFirstChild ()) {
     element = element.parent;
     if (!element.parent) { return null; }
   }
   return element.getPreviousSibling ();
 }

 /*
+  Accepts no arguments.
+Returns the closest following instance of menu_Element.
 */
 menu_Element.prototype.getNextLeaf = function () {
   var element = this.getNext ();